Cold, Flu, Allergy (cont.)

 Sore throat and other symptoms

 Viruses are the most common cause of sore throat.
 A sore throat caused by a cold virus usually resolves in one to two weeks without treatment.
-On the other hand, a sore throat caused by the Streptococcus bacterium (strep throat) should be treated with antibiotics to prevent damage to the heart valves.
+On the other hand, a sore throat caused by the Streptococcus bacterium (strep throat) should be treated with antibiotics to prevent damage to the heart valves and other complications of strep infection.
 Generally, Streptococcus bacteria cause a more severe sore throat and a higher fever than viral sore throats, but it is not always possible to distinguish the two without laboratory testing.
 Sneezing, runny nose, and cough more frequently accompany sore throats due to a cold virus, rather than Streptococcus infections.
 Sometimes, a throat culture or other lab test is necessary to establish the cause of the sore throat.

 Examples of sore throat medications include Cepacol Sore Throat Maximum Strength and Sucrets sore throat lozenges.